M0zziee/M0zziee/README.md

 ================================
 Hello Im Mozzy Nice To Meet You (^///^)

-🎮 I like playing games such as CS2,R6Siege and many-many more<e>
+🎮 I like playing games such as CS2,R6Siege and many-many more

 💻 and like editing absurd video when im playing games
 ### Skills